EricqyHan/EricBlogV2/src/pages/posts/post-059.md

 tags: ["2023", "blogging", "weeks left", "May"]
 ---

-I have 21 shifts left here.
-I need to find a new job or I will be unemployed after June 1.
+Happy Star Wars Day.
+I will have 20 shifts left after tonight.
+Have not found a job yet.
+What is my next step after Tiffany and Co?